Andrescpyo/computer_science1/Merge-vs-bubble/README.md

 The merge algorithm is a simple and straightforward algorithm that is easy to understand and implement.
 It is also a stable sorting algorithm, meaning that it preserves the relative order of equal elements.
 However, the merge algorithm has a time complexity of O(n), which means that it is not efficient for large lists.

 The bubble sort algorithm is a simple and straightforward algorithm that is easy to understand and implement.
 It is also a stable sorting algorithm, meaning that it preserves the relative order of equal elements.
 However, the bubble sort algorithm has a time complexity of O(n), which means that it is not efficient for large lists.

+## Autor:
+- Andres Cerdas Padilla